open-resources/dash_curriculum/_sources/part4/chapter13.md

 ### 13.3.1 ScatterGL

-First, let us have a look at the [ScatterGL](https://plotly.com/python/line-and-scatter/#large-data-sets) plot which is a WebGL implementation of the scatter chart type.
+First, let us have a look at the ScatterGL plot which is a WebGL implementation of the scatter chart type.
 In addition to Plotly charts rendered with SVG, Plotly has WebGL (Web Graphics Library) alternatives to some chart types.
 WebGL uses the GPU to render graphics which make them higher performing.
 The ScatterGL plot is the equivalent to the scatter plot but it is of WebGL type.
 To use it, you are required to import the `plotly.graph_objects` package.

 ```{admonition} ScatterGL
 See the [official documentation](https://plotly.com/python/webgl-vs-svg/) on how to implement the ScatterGL plot.
 ```

-The following app let's you compare the different durations for data loading when using a ScatterGL plot alongside a regular Scatter plot.
-You see how the use of a ScatterGL could improve the app performance the larger the data set.
+The following app lets you compare the different durations for data loading when using a ScatterGL plot alongside a regular Scatter plot.
+You see how the use of a ScatterGL could improve the app performance the larger the data set is.

 ![comparing-performance](./ch13_files/webgl-vs-svg.gif)